Zeroeh/udp-mitm/raspberrypi/guide.md

   * ``sudo echo "1" > /proc/sys/net/ipv4/ip_forward``
   * Open ``/etc/sysctl.conf`` and uncomment the line with ``net.ipv4.ip_forward=1`` if it is not already uncommented.

+- Now we need to set up the iptables rules.
+To make this simple, I've created a setup script that does everything automatically.
+It can be downloaded [here](https://raw.githubusercontent.com/Zeroeh/udp-mitm/master/raspberrypi/setup.sh).
+Simply ``wget`` the script and execute it.
+You might have to ``chmod +x`` to make it executable.
+Once executed, you should be able to disable wifi in your host machine and get internet via the ethernet from the intercept.

+To set up the actual proxy, follow the main guide at the root of the repository.
+If the host machine can get internet from the intercept, you can skip steps 1 through 3.

+Any issues?
+Comments?
+Requests?
+Post an issue and I'll look into it.